 I have taken it myself and there is a wealth of information in there that will teach you everything that you need to know about breastfeeding.

-The course will teach you everything from getting a good latch to the benefits of breastfeeding and knowing what to expect from your babies diaper.
+The course will teach you everything from getting a good latch to the benefits of breastfeeding and knowing what to expect from your babies diaper and knowing how to store breast milk.

-It really is worth the money if you want to have a good shot at successfully breastfeeding your baby.
+It really is worth the investment if you want to have a good shot at successfully breastfeeding your baby.